aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 hidden: true
 ---

-In this chapter, you will install the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/) addon on the hub cluster using the Argo CD UI.
-It will be automated in the upcoming chapters.
-The Load Balancer addon provides Kubernetes resources access to AWS Elastic Load Balancers.
+In this chapter, we will install the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/) addon on the hub cluster using the Argo CD UI.
+We will automate this process in upcoming chapters.
+The Load Balancer addon enables Kubernetes resources to access AWS Elastic Load Balancers.

 ### 1. Create Application